Easy taco soup recipe {and what to serve with it}

 - 1 cup corn

-- 1 quart canned diced tomatoes liquid included
+- 1 pint canned diced tomatoes liquid included

 - 1 15 oz can black beans drained and rinsed